MegaMek/megamek.github.io/play.md

 If you are not familiar with the Battletech rules but would like to try MegaMek, you can download the [free quickstart rules](http://bg.battletech.com/wp-content/uploads/2011/10/BattleTechQuick-Start-Rules.pdf?x64300) to get started.

 - To learn more about the core rules, you should get the [*Total Warfare* core rulebook](https://bg.battletech.com/?wpsc-product=total-warfare).
-- to learn the rules of unit construction used by MegaMekLab, you should get the [*Tech Manual*](https://bg.battletech.com/?wpsc-product=1095-2).
-Additional rules for a few advanced unit types are in the [*Tactical Operations* rulebook](https://bg.battletech.com/?wpsc-product=tactical-operations) and the [*Strategic Operations* rulebook](https://bg.battletech.com/?wpsc-product=strategic-operations).
+- To learn the rules of unit construction used by MegaMekLab, you should get the [*Tech Manual*](https://bg.battletech.com/?wpsc-product=1095-2).
+Additional rules for advanced and experimental technology and a few advanced unit types are in the [*Tactical Operations* rulebook](https://bg.battletech.com/?wpsc-product=tactical-operations) and the [*Strategic Operations* rulebook](https://bg.battletech.com/?wpsc-product=strategic-operations).
 - To learn about many of the optional settings available in MegaMek, you should get the [*Tactical Operations* rulebook](https://bg.battletech.com/?wpsc-product=tactical-operations).
 - To learn about using warships in large scale space-battles, you should get the [*Strategic Operations* rulebook](https://bg.battletech.com/?wpsc-product=strategic-operations).
 - More information about campaign options used in MekHQ is available in and the [*Strategic Operations* rulebook](https://bg.battletech.com/?wpsc-product=strategic-operations) and the [*Campaign Operations* rulebook](https://bg.battletech.com/?wpsc-product=campaign-operations).